vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 - You can direct traffic between ESXi hosts, vCenter Server, and the VCH to a specific network by specifying the `--management-network` option.
 If you do not specify the `--management-network` option, the VCH uses the public network for management traffic.
 - You can designate a specific network for use by the Docker API by specifying the `--client-network` option.
 If you do not specify the `--client-network` option, the Docker API uses the public network.

-**IMPORTANT**: A VCH supports a maximum of 3 distinct network interfaces.
-Because the bridge and container networks require their own distributed port groups, at least two of the public, client, and management networks must share a network interface.
+**IMPORTANT**: A VCH supports a maximum of 3 network port groups.
+Because the bridge network requires its own port group, at least two of the public, client, and management networks must share a port group.
+Container networks do not got through the VCH, so they are not subject to this limitation.
+This limitation will be removed in a future release.

 This example deploys a VCH with the following configuration: